Quantum Time-Space Tradeoffs for Matrix Problems: Quantum matrix multiplication

 over all $\beta_{E,F,x,y}$ with $\sum_{E,F,x,y} |\beta_{E,F,x,y}|^2=1$, all sets $G\subseteq [C]$ with $|G|=k$ and all assignments $q(G)$ to $G$.

 We will split the sum in \cref{eq:matrix-mult-target-simple} over the different sets $E$ and $F$ of queried input indices depending on how they relate to the set of output indices given by $G$.
-Let $r(G)$ be the set of rows containing elements of $G$ and $c(G)$ be the set of columns containing elements of $G$.
+Let $r(G)$ be the set of rows containing elements of $G$ and $c(G)$ be the set of columns containing elements of $G$.\footnote{We will think of $r(G)$ and $c(G)$ as being subsets of indices in $[n]$ that correspond to rows in $A$ and columns of $B$, respectively, that are relevant for the outputs in $G$.}